 Duties and Responsibilities:

-- Identify and document invasive species on NCC properties;
+- Identify and map invasive species on NCC properties;

-- Monitor effectiveness of weed control measures that have been implemented;
+- Monitor and document effectiveness of invasive species control measures that have been implemented;

 - Collect and manage invasive species data and ensure NCC’s database is kept up to date;

-- Spray invasive weeds with backpack sprayer; mix and prepare herbicides; maintain weed-spraying equipment;
+- Spray invasive species with backpack sprayer; mix and prepare herbicides; maintain equipment;

-- Use a brush cutter to mow invasive weeds;
+- Hand pick or use a brush cutter to mow invasive species;

 - Act as NCC ambassadors in the field including liaising with members of the public to inform them about NCC, its mandate and property management activities;